kendricchung-aqi/getting-started/SystemSizer.md

 ### My app server is blocked from the internet.
 What do I do?

+- Allow outbound TCP connections on port 22 to `sftp.aquaticinformatics.com` and everything will be automatic.

+That's the simplest thing you can do is allow your app server to connect to the Support Team's SFTP server to make the secure file transfer.
+Then you won't need to keep reading.

+### My IT department won't allow any external internet access from our app server.

 That's OK.
 It is common for AQUARIUS app servers to be blocked from the internet by many IT departments.

 When SystemSizer is unable to connect to the AI SFTP site, it just leaves the ZIP file on disk, in the same folder as the SystemSizer.exe.
 The ZIP file will be named **SystemSizer-_{MachineName}_-_{yyyyMMddHHmmss}_.zip**, substituting you app server's name and the current time.